 So, I totally spaced on my one-year self-employed anniversary on February 5th.
 I cannot believe it’s been a year, but just realizing that is a bit fitting, as it sums up the past few weeks– complete whirlwind!
 Between Scout getting neutered (which has me house ridden as of lately watching over him so he heals properly), new projects coming in, and the crazy weather taking over San Francisco, I feel like I’ve been on an emotional rollercoaster.
 I had one sunny afternoon last week and it made me feel back to life again and so happy… but then it went back to monsoon status.
 I really do think the weather itself is taking a big toll on me–cabin fever is real.
 So let’s all think sunshiny thoughts because it’s no fun to not feel like a hot mess.
 Ya know?

 Instead of reflecting on the past year right now (which I do want to touch upon eventually, but I will save that for another day), I thought I’d share my ongoing and always-growing “inspiration guide”.
 A list of thing that I keep in my notepad that undoubtedly always makes me feel better/gets my creative wheels turning.
 Do you have a list like this?
-It’s almost like my own personal creative rut intervention I turn to when necessary, and right now…whipping it out was much needed.

-It’s important to uncover the things that light a fire in your soul– so take note and add on to your own inspirational list so you can always revisit it when you need to.
+It’s important to uncover the things that light a fire in your soul– so take note and add onto your own inspirational list so you can always revisit it when you need to.
 A few things that always give me a fresh perspective….

 Explore.
 Even if it’s just a cute neighborhood close by.
 There’s nothing quite like seeing something for the first time, so notice the details, grab a coffee and wander.
 If you really want to do this big, book a trip to the beach.
 Quiet time by the ocean with a good book will do it.
 If I could be so lucky to just always pick up my hat and go whenever I needed a refresh, I would.
 But have no fear, there are other ways to pick things back up…